-Blake Rubin is a mobile developer who lives in Los Angeles, California.
+Blake Rubin is a mobile developer who lives and works in Philadelphia.
 Since he earned a college degree that combines the field of technology and business, he possesses extensive skills when it comes to helping start-up companies grow through innovation.
 Most of his projects pertain to employee training and implementation of mobile resources.
-Moreover, as a leader of this industry in Los Angeles, he has built a reputation as an influential mentor for young professionals and a reliable business partner.
+Moreover, as a leader of this industry in Philadelphia, he has built a reputation as an influential mentor for young professionals and a reliable business partner.
 Besides working, Blake Rubin spends a lot of time skiing.
 Although this is only a hobby, it has helped him visit some of the nation’s prettiest mountains.

 What is your hobby?

 Skiing.
 Although I learned when I was fifteen and have been skiing ever since then, I still enjoy it like the very first time that my parents introduced me to the sport.
 It started off as a basic alpine style, which stands for downhill skiing, but I eventually learned more advanced techniques.

 How did you get started with this hobby?
 What inspired you?

 My family and I visited Colorado almost every year for about a decade in the early 2000’s.
 During these times, everyone took up learning a different winter sport.
 We had some who were studying snowboarding, some were practicing ice skating, and I decided to go with skiing.
 In retrospect, the only reason why I picked this particular sport is the fact that I have seen too many movies about it.
 Although it may seem ridiculous, it was these Hollywood scenes that inspired me to stand on a pair of skis and try to go downhill without breaking my neck.
 Ultimately, I turned out to be quite good at it from the beginning and my neck never suffered any injuries.